laurenstrapagiel/5things/README.md

 - forgot password function
 - custom graphics for displaying exercise data
 - additional page that delivers endpoint of randon mindfulness exercise as a quick version of exercise
+- add additional notes or thoughts to exercise